Finding The Best API Client: Postman vs Hoppscotch vs Insomnia vs ThunderClient

 Postman

 Postman is one of the most popular HTTP REST API clients that has evolved to a complete API lifecycle platform.
 It has a web version and a desktop client, so you can also directly test your APIs in the browser.
-In one of our articles, we uncovered Internals of how Postman Web works.
-Anyways, Irrespective of whether you use the desktop or web Client, Postman allows you to design, test, and document your APIs and has a user-friendly interface that allows you to easily create and save requests, organize them into collections, and share them with your team.
+In one of our articles, we uncovered the internals of how Postman Web works.
+Anyways, irrespective of whether you use the desktop or web Client, Postman allows you to design, test, and document your APIs and has a user-friendly interface that allows you to easily create and save requests, organize them into collections, and share them with your team.

 Postman also supports workspaces so teams can organize and collaborate on APIs and provides default support for governance rules and API security.
 Additionally, it has a large community of users who create and share groups of API requests along with extensive documentation.